 University students, faculty, and staff can access complete digitized music scores and streaming audio recordings of works by several contemporary composers.
 Users may browse by composer name or date, or search by performing forces, publisher, world region, and technical difficulty.
 BabelScores features a virtual music-score reader with a zoom and full-screen options plus biographies of the composers.

 University of Nevada, Reno library users can access this new resource and several other databases on the library’s database A-Z list.

 About University Libraries

 The University Libraries embrace intellectual inquiry and innovation, nurture the production of new knowledge, and foster excellence in learning, teaching and research.
-During each academic year, the Libraries welcomes more than 1.2 million visitors across its network of three branch libraries: the Mathewson-IGT Knowledge Center, the DeLaMare Science and Engineering Library and the Savitt Medical Library.
+During each academic year, the Libraries welcomes more than 1.2 million visitors across its network of three libraries: the Mathewson-IGT Knowledge Center, the DeLaMare Science and Engineering Library and the Savitt Medical Library.
 Visitors checked-out more than 90,000 items and completed more than 2 million database searches.